Born in Niigata Japan 1957, Takahashi Rumiko has published 8 different major manga for publisher

 Takahashi's work, One-Pound Gospel ( Ichi Pound no Fukuin) ran on Nippon TV on Saturdays for three months in 2008.
 Kosaku Hatanaka, the protagonist, is used today in numerous ads to promote everything from energy drinks, to love hotels.

 Still active and still writing and drawling, Takahashi is one of Japan's wealthiest women.
-Her latest work Rin-ne started in 2009 has already cranked out three volumes and 59 chapters (as of June 2010).
+Her latest work Mao, that started in 2019, has already cranked out 10 volumes and 120 chapters (as of December 2021).